tonethar/IGME-230-GDD-Spring-2018/weekly/Week-14-notes.md

 # Week 14 - The Home Stretch
 This week will be dedicated to review for the exam, and project work.
+The final exam will given on the last day of class, Thursday 4/26.

 ## Topics
 - Final exam review: [final-exam-review.md](../notes/final-exam-review.md)